continued from a previous entry

 27. Ignorance and of Hope

 Our ignorance provides another justification for our hope.
 As we have seen, we don’t know if there is one or an infinite number of universes, if we live in a simulation, if we will become as gods or if they already exist among the stars.
 We don’t know the nature of ultimate reality or if it is or will ever become meaningful.
-What this implies, at the very least, is that we not be arrogantly dogmatic about the nature of reality.
+What this implies, at the very least, is that we not be arrogantly dogmatic concerning our (supposed) knowledge about the nature of reality.

 Now if we knew that life was absurd and meaningless, intellectual honesty would demand that we accept that truth.
 But we don’t know this, anymore than we know that life is meaningful.
 So our ignorance provides a space for the possibility that ultimate reality may be intelligible and meaningful in ways we simply cannot now even imagine.
 Thus we can hope while maintaining our intellectual integrity.
-If you despair, remember that you don’t know life is meaningless anymore than you know the opposite.
+But if you still despair, remember that you don’t know life is meaningless anymore than you know the opposite.

 28. Hope and Meaning